sjung95/blogtheme/content/algorithms/array/max_subarray.md

 ## How to solve

+1. Set the current sum and the max sum to the first element of the array.
-1. Iterate thru the array from the second element.
-Add the element before to current element iff the element before is greater than zero.
+2. Iterate through the array from the second element.
+Update the current sum and the max sum.
-2. Return the max value of the array.
+3. Return the max sum.

 ## Complexity Analysis